The following list outlines scholarship opportunities and academic awards for which current students of the Baskin

 Patrick Mantey Undergraduate Leadership Award

 The Robert H. Triebig Memorial Scholarship recognizes undergraduate students studying electrical engineering.
 The scholarship was established in 1997 by Elsie (Vermont) Triebig in honor of her late husband, Robert H. Triebig, who had worked for 47 years as an electrical engineer.
 Through this scholarship, the Triebig family hopes to help many other individuals reach their dream of becoming an electrical engineer.
 Proposed and declared Electrical Engineering students may apply.
-Deadline for submitting applications for the 2019-2020 academic year is April 10, 2020.
+Deadline for submitting applications for the 2019-2020 academic year is closed for 2020.

 The School of Engineering Undergraduate Advising Office awards a quarterly travel scholarship that reimburse students for travel related expenses used in attending Engineering Specific events.
 The scholarships are awarded based on academic merit.
 Apply here.